anva76/Udacity-fsnd-project-02/README.md

 * Git-clone this project (or download and extract a zip file) into a separate folder.

-* Proceed to the `backend` folder to install dependencies and launch the backend server.
+* Proceed to the `/backend` folder to install dependencies and launch the backend server.
 The details can be found in the readme file inside the folder.

-* Proceed to the `frontend` folder to install dependencies and launch the React development server.
+* Proceed to the `/frontend` folder to install dependencies and launch the React development server.
 The details can be found in the readme file inside the folder.

 * Open http://localhost:3000/ in your browser to run Trivia App.